linkage04/iCoinLink/README.md

 # iCoinLink
 iCoinLink
-add new str for update
+add new str for update and simple